Scikous/chrome-bookmark-manager/README.md

 # chrome-bookmark-manager
+> [!CAUTION]
+> Does not use tab title for bookmark searching, only URL, may or may not cause issues

 Allows for adding and deleting of tab's bookmark to/from multiple folders.
 Created and held together with ChatGPT, Gemini, and <sub><sup><sub>me</sub></sup><sub>

 ## Features